New York Institute of Technology College of Osteopathic Medicine

 Seven-year BS/DO programs available with several colleges.

-DO/MS in Clinical Nutrition available with NYIT.
-Academic Medicine Scholars/MS in Neuromusculoskeletal Sciences
+DO/MS in Clinical Nutrition is available online with NYIT.

-Designed to prepare medical students to pursue careers in academic medicine including medical education, research and clinical practice.
-Five-year program allows students to receive DO and MS degrees concurrently.
+DO/MS in Neuromusculoskeletal Sciences is designed to prepare medical students to pursue careers in academic medicine including medical education, research and clinical practice.
+This five-year program allows students to receive the DO and MS degrees concurrently.
 An academic scholarship is awarded for the last three years of the program.
 The program is offered on both the Old Westbury, NY and Jonesboro, AR campuses.

 Émigré Physicians Program

 Émigré Physicians Program (EPP) – Old Westbury, NY

 This unique program provides an opportunity for foreign-born MD-trained physicians to re-train as Doctors of Osteopathic Medicine.
 Highly selective and limited to 35 seats.